scoconno/scoconno.github.io/Time/special/notes.md

 > Sophia runs a race.
 The distance between the start line and finish line is 400m.
 It takes 80 seconds for her to complete it.
 How quickly did she run?
 >
-> A rocket leaves Earth.
-Travels for 60 million kilometers before reaching Mars.
+> A rocket leaves Earth and travels for 60 million kilometers before reaching Mars.
 It travelled for 300 days.
 How quickly did the rocket travel?

 So, it seems easy to determine if you moved during some period of time.
-Just examine whether there is any distance between where you were at the beginning of the duration and at its end.
-But think again Sophia.
-Suppose that the race occurred on an aircraft carrier that was traveling at full speed.
+Just examine whether there is any distance between where you were at the beginning and end of that duration.
+But think again about Sophia.
+Suppose she runs her race on an aircraft carrier that was traveling at full speed.
 How much distance is there between the point at which Sophia starts her run and the point she ends her run?
 This is a bit trickier.
 If we mean points on the aircraft carrier, the answer is 400 m.
 But if we mean in relationship to the point of departure, the answer is something else:

 ![image](run.jpg)